hyzzd/nmt/README.md

 Notice how the latter approach is "ready" to be converted to a distributed version.

-One other difference in the new approach is that instead of using *feed_dicts* to feed data at each *session.run* call (and thereby performing our own batching, bucketing, and manipulating of data), we use stateful iterator objects.
+One other difference in the new approach is that instead of using `feed_dict` to feed data at each `session.run` call (and thereby performing our own batching, bucketing, and manipulating of data), we use stateful iterator objects.
 These iterators make the input pipeline much easier in both the single-machine and distributed setting.
 We will cover the new input data